25 December 2025

 If these are missing, the POS may slow down operations instead of improving them.

-In delivery-only restaurants, the most effective POS systems follow a simple flow:
+In delivery-only restaurants, the most effective POS systems follow a simple connected flow:

 Orders → Billing → Kitchen → Inventory → Reports